 What I am about to share is meant for general informational purposes only; it is not intended as legal, accounting, or tax advice.
 I hope that it will help you understand some of the considerations you will need to address, but it is no substitute for professional tax, accounting, and legal guidance.

-Do Amazon Sellers Need to File Sales Tax to be in Compliance with Knowing How to Start an Amazon Business?
+Do Amazon Sellers Need to File Sales Tax?

 In states that have passed “Marketplace Facilitator” legislation, online marketplace’s—Amazon, for example—are now responsible for calculating, collecting, and remitting sales tax on sales by third-party sellers.